talon-one/talon_one.rb/docs/ManagementApi.md

   created_after: DateTime.parse('2013-10-20T19:20:30+01:00'), # DateTime | Only return events created after this date.
 You can use any time zone setting.
 Talon.One will convert to UTC internally.
   coupon: 'coupon_example', # String | Filter by sessions with this coupon.
 Must be exact match.
   referral: 'referral_example', # String | Filter by sessions with this referral.
 Must be exact match.
-  integration_id: 'integration_id_example', # String | Filter by sessions with this integrationId.
+  integration_id: 'integration_id_example', # String | Filter by sessions with this integration ID.
 Must be exact match.
   store_integration_id: 'store_integration_id_example' # String | The integration ID of the store.
 You choose this ID when you create a store.
 }